FLASH SALES: discover new special offers every week!

 Planting and care

-The Hydrangea Gatsby Star requires a sunny position to enhance its autumn colours, but dislikes excessively scorching exposure: morning sun or shade from a large tree during the hottest hours is preferable, especially in our very sunny and warm regions.
-It prefers a humus-bearing, neutral to acidic soil, but tolerates limestone in the soil better than other hydrangeas after careful planting in a hole filled with a mixture of leaf compost and loam.
+Hydrangea Gatsby Star requires a sunny position to enhance its autumn colours, but dislikes excessively scorching exposure: morning sun or shade from a large tree during the hottest hours is preferable, especially in very sunny and warm regions.
+It prefers humus-bearing, neutral to acidic soil, but tolerates limestone in the soil better than other hydrangeas, after careful planting in a hole filled with a mixture of leaf compost and loam.
 When planting, place it in deeply worked soil.
 A good base fertiliser (such as dried horn or blood meal) will encourage the establishment of your young plant and nourish it without the risk of burning.
 If your soil tends to be very dry in summer, consider mulching around the base and creating a shallow watering basin.

-Once well established, this Hydrangea can go entirely without watering in summer, except in our southern regions where it will appreciate weekly watering, or even fortnightly depending on the weather.
+Once well established, this Hydrangea can go entirely without watering in summer, except in southern regions where it will appreciate weekly watering, or even fortnightly depending on the weather.
 The resumption of growth in spring is fairly late.

 Planting period